-Warrant liabilities of the Company are valued by independent pricing services using a Black-Scholes option pricing model, for which the Company's Class A share price, warrant exercise price, risk free rate, volatility, dividend yield and term to expiry are the primary inputs to the valuation.
-The are no unobservable quantitative valuation inputs used in determining the fair value of the warrant liabilities.
+Warrant liabilities of the Company are valued by independent pricing services using a Black-Scholes option pricing model, for which the Company's Class A share price, warrant exercise price, risk free rate, volatility and term to expiry are the primary inputs to the valuation.
+The significant unobservable quantitative input used for the fair value measurement of the warrant liabilities of the Company, which are categorized as Level III under the fair value hierarchy, was volatility.
+The volatility used in the fair value measurement was 57.55% as of March 31, 2023.